 - The positive and negative terminals of a PV string are connected to the PV+ and PV- terminals of the inverter, respectively.
 The 0% position corresponds to the PV- terminal, and the 100% position corresponds to the PV+ terminal.
 Other percentages indicate that the fault occurs on a PV module or cable in the PV string. - Possible fault position = Total number of PV modules in a PV string x Percentage of possible short-circuit positions.
 For example, if a PV string consists of 14 PV modules and the percentage of the possible short-circuit position is 34%, the possible fault position is 4.76 (14 x 34%), indicating that the fault is located near PV module 4, including the adjacent PV modules and their cables.
-The inverter has a detection precision of $\pm 1$ PV module. - MPPT1 that may be faulty corresponds to PV1, MPPT2 that may be faulty corresponds to PV2, and MPPT3 that may be faulty corresponds to PV3.
-Perform the following steps to locate and rectify the fault. - When a non-short-circuit fault occurs, the possible short-circuit percentage is not displayed.
+The inverter has a detection precision of $\pm 1$ PV module. - When a non-short-circuit fault occurs, the possible short-circuit percentage is not displayed.
 If the insulation resistance is greater than 0.001 M $\Omega$ , the fault is not related to short circuit.
 Check all PV modules in the faulty PV string one by one to locate and rectify the fault.

-Figure 8-3 Percentage of short-circuit positions
+Figure 8-1 Percentage of short-circuit positions